tomeryeh/demo/todolist/tutorial.md

     }
     ```

-* If the action is `update`, we search the corresponding TODO and we update it
+* If the action is `update`, we search the corresponding TODO and update it

     ```js
     if(response.action === "update") {